solutioninnovators/SI-Grid/README.md

-# SI Grid - Auto-generated Responsive CSS Grid System (and more!)
+# SI Grid - A dynamically generated, responsive, nestable CSS grid system, built with PHP
 Developed by Mike Spooner (thetuningspoon) for Solution Innovators

-A collection of CSS classes which can be applied to layout elements in the html to automatically size and float them into widths based on an imaginary 12-column (or any number column) grid.
+This simple PHP script generates a collection of CSS classes which can be applied to layout elements in your html to size and float them into widths based on an imaginary 12-column (or any number column) grid.
+The script is fully configurable, with options provided as query string parameters in the URL.
+Grids are fully nestable.
 Speeds development, reduces code, and keeps visual alignment/spacing consistent.

 ## CSS Classes